4eshanb/PostgreSQL-Practice/simpleRestaurantSchema/README.md

 > For each of the 3 foreign key constraints, an INSERT command that violates the foreign key constraint (and elicits an error).

 > For each of the 3 general constraints, 2 unit tests are written:
-1. An UPDATE command that meets the constraint.
+ &ensp;An UPDATE command that meets the constraint.
-2. An UPDATE command that violates the constraint (and elicits an error).
+ &ensp;An UPDATE command that violates the constraint (and elicits an error).

 These 9 unit tests, in the order given above, are in the file unittests.sql.